Schwarzbaer/PlugBase/README.md

   * What about non-string type values?
 We've got tuples of floats already!
 	* Must be asserted in the setter functions.
+  * Allow for plugin-wide configs (so packaged plugins can ship with their own defaults).
 * keybindings
   * Well, actually implement this.
   * Optional menu